-Example: Your plan might cover 80 percent of your medical bill.
-You will have to pay the other 20 percent.
-The 20 percent is the coinsurance.
+Example: Your plan might cover 80% of your medical bill.
+You will have to pay the other 20%.
+The 20% is the coinsurance.

 Coinsurance Limit (or Maximum) - The most you will pay in coinsurance costs during a benefit period.

 Condition - An injury, ailment, disease, illness or disorder.